james4workspace/sentiment_analysis/README.md

 * `https://nlp.stanford.edu/projects/glove/`

+And for easy use, I built `process_glove_wordsonly.py` to process lexicon `glove.840B.300d.txt`, in order to gather its distinct vocabulary and saved it as list type `glove.840B.300d_words.pkl`.

 # Coding Explaination

 Here I will explain the function of each coding file according the process of sentiment analysis prediction.